VojtechNiederle/Digital-electornics-2/labs/04-interrupts/README.md

 ### Timer library

 1. In your words, describe the difference between common C function and interrupt service routine.
-   * Function
+   * Function - Block of code that can be called with parameters or without that can return values or do any job.
-   * Interrupt service routine
+   * Interrupt service routine - Software routine that hardware invokes in response to an interrupt.

 2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0: